Stocks sway on Wall Street as oil slides to $100 per barrel

-NEW YORK (AP) — Stocks are swaying on Wall Street as waves of market-moving forces crash into each other and keep trading jumbled, from war in Ukraine to an upcoming Federal Reserve meeting on interest rates.
+Stocks are losing ground down on Wall Street in choppy trading Monday afternoon and bond yields are rising sharply as anxiety over the war in Ukraine and an upcoming Federal Reserve meeting on interest rates keep global financial markets on edge.

+The S&P 500 was down 0.8% after having been up 1% earlier in the day.
+The Dow Jones Industrial Average was down 77 points, or 0.3%, at 32,864, as of 2:01 p.m.
+Eastern time, and the Nasdaq composite fell 1.9%.
+The pullback came as the yield on the 10-year Treasury touched its highest level since the summer of 2019.

 Elsewhere around the world, markets pulled in opposing directions.
 European markets climbed, while stocks fell sharply in Hong Kong after the neighboring city of Shenzhen was ordered into a shutdown to combat China's worst COVID-19 outbreak in two years.
 Oil prices tumbled to take some pressure off the high inflation sweeping the world, with a barrel of U.S. crude falling toward $100 after touching $130 last week.